FedSA: A Unified Representation Learning via Semantic Anchors for Prototype-based Federated Learning

 \subsection{Communication Efficiency}

-Fig.~\ref{fig:com} shows the accuracy in the cross-silo setting using the HtFE$_3$ and HtFE$_8$ settings under both statistical and model heterogeneity.
+Fig.~\ref{fig:com} shows the accuracy in the cross-silo setting using the HtFE$_8$ settings under both statistical and model heterogeneity.
 We observe that the model-based method LG-FedAvg and the KD-based method FedGen show faster convergence compared to prototype-based methods.
-In the more heterogeneous HtFE$_8$ setting, the convergence curve of prototype-based methods initially exhibits significant volatility, due to the inadequate feature extraction capabilities of heterogeneous models in the early stages of training.
+The convergence curve of prototype-based methods FedProto and FedTGP initially exhibits significant volatility, due to the inadequate feature extraction capabilities of heterogeneous models in the early stages of training.
 Moreover, prototypes are more susceptible to the impacts of statistical and model heterogeneity, resulting in lower accuracy for prototype-based methods.
 By guiding class representations toward well-separated semantic anchors, FedSA can effectively increase accuracy without slowing down convergence, while also ensuring privacy preservation.